 - if the internal opening is anterior to the transverse anal line there will be a (usually simple) direct radial fistulous tract

 - if the internal opening is posterior to the transverse anal line there will be a tortuous (and often more complex) fistulous tract that enters posteriorly in the midline (6 o'clock)

-The Parks classification has become the most widely used method for distinguishing four types of fistula.
-It is a surgical clarification.
-The fistula course is described in the coronal plane and its relationship to the anal sphincters 4,6,7:
+The Parks classification has become the most widely used surgical classification for distinguishing four types of fistula.
+The course of the fistula and its relationship to the anal sphincters is described in the coronal plane 4,6,7:

 - inter-sphincteric (~70%): fistula crosses the intersphincteric space and does not cross the external sphincter

 - trans-sphincteric (25%): fistula crosses from the intersphincteric space, through the external sphincter and into the ischiorectal fossa

 - supra-sphincteric (5%): fistula passes superiorly into the intersphincteric space, and over the top of the puborectalis muscle then descending through the iliococcygeus muscle into the ischiorectal fossa and then skin

 - extra-sphincteric (1%): fistula crosses from the perineal skin through the ischiorectal fossa and levator ani muscle complex into the rectum (i.e. is outside the external anal sphincter)

 Radiologists have developed another grading system for perianal fistulae, which is based on landmarks on axial plane and incorporates abscesses and secondary extensions to the grading system, is called St James’s university hospital classification 1: